Compile-time i18n for modern TypeScript apps

 • Compile-time extraction from JS, TS, JSX, and TSX

-• ICU MessageFormat support for plurals, ordinals, and select
+• ICU MessageFormat for plurals, ordinals, and select

-• Typed config and CLI with watch mode for instant feedback
+• Typed config, fast CLI, watch mode for instant feedback

 Terminal